 Occupants and owners of private dwellings should also be aware that some local governments may have bylaws that provide authority for their fire department officials to enter private dwellings under certain conditions, such as 24 hour written notice or under the authority of a warrant.
 The fire department officials should be able to provide the occupant with the necessary documents that explain the authorization that allows them to enter the occupant’s private dwelling.

-BC Fire Code (BCFC) Article 2.3.1.3 requires that decorative materials on walls and ceilings shall have a flame spread rating not greater than that required for the interior finish of the space in which they are located.
+British Columbia Fire Code (BCFC) Article 2.3.1.3 requires that decorative materials on walls and ceilings shall have a flame spread rating not greater than that required for the interior finish of the space in which they are located.
 This is a change from previous fire code editions which allowed combustible material to be attached to the walls and ceilings in school corridors.

 In response to concerns raised that all student artworks may have to be removed from school corridor walls in order to comply with the flame spread rating, the fire commissioner formed a task force of educators, parents, trustees and fire service representatives.
 The task force reviewed the intent of this code provision and suggested ways that the code requirements can be satisfied while allowing for the expression of creativity.

-The BC Building Code (BCBC) requires the interior wall finish of corridors serving classrooms to have a flame spread rating not more than 75.
+The British Columbia Building Code (BCBC) requires the interior wall finish of corridors serving classrooms to have a flame spread rating not more than 75.
 A flame spread rating of 150 is allowed if the building is protected by an automatic sprinkler system.
 For example, gypsum wall board has a flame spread rating of 25 while unfinished fir plywood has a rating of 150.

 Apart from the interior furnishings, the interior finish is the component that most enhances the spread of fire, particularly if it has a high flame spread rating.
 Controlling the characteristics of the finish materials can reduce the rate at which fire could spread, particularly on walls and ceilings.